Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Empirical Strategy and Results

+where \(Z_i\) denotes a vector of additional covariates and fixed effects, including race-year, racetrack-location, race-grade, and jockey fixed effects, as well as horse-level characteristics such as age and sex, race type, and race distance.
+These controls absorb a wide range of observed characteristics and fixed heterogeneity across races, horses, and jockeys.

+Column~(1) reports a restricted specification without path dependence, imposing \( \delta=\gamma=0 \).
+The coefficient on final odds is negative and statistically significant, with \( \hat{\beta}=-0.0014 \), implying a 0.14 JPY decline in expected returns for a standard 100 JPY wager when final odds increase by one unit.
+This rejects the risk-neutral rational-expectations benchmark of constant expected returns and reproduces the conventional FLB.

-The estimates from Column~(2) show a statistically significant association between late-stage odds movements and expected returns.
-The coefficient on the odds-change term is negative and significant ($\delta = -0.3559$), indicating that horses whose odds decline in the final five minutes tend to yield systematically higher expected returns, conditional on their final odds.
-By contrast, the interaction term is small and statistically insignificant ($\gamma = 0.0002$), suggesting that this relationship does not vary systematically with the level of final odds.
+Column~(2) adds the final-five-minute odds-change rate, which is the main variable of interest.
+The coefficient on this variable is negative and statistically significant, with \(\hat{\delta}=-0.3386\).
+This estimate indicates that, among horses with similar final odds, those whose odds fall in the final five minutes tend to yield higher realized returns.
+This pattern is consistent with late wagering containing information about subsequent performance.
+The interaction term with \(R_i^\ast\) is close to zero, with \(\hat{\gamma}=0.0000\), suggesting that this relationship does not vary substantially across the final-odds distribution.

-Notably, once late-stage odds movements are accounted for, the coefficient on final odds decreases in magnitude from $\beta = -0.0016$ in Column~(1) to $\beta = -0.0012$ in Column~(2) while remaining statistically significant.
-This attenuation implies that part of the negative association previously attributed to final odds is captured by the dynamics of late betting, underscoring the predictive content of interim odds beyond their final level.\footnote{These results should not be interpreted as evidence of \emph{ex-ante} return predictability.
-The correlations between odds changes and realized returns reflect only \emph{ex-post} associations, because bettors cannot react after observing the final odds nor place contingent orders based on them.
-A more detailed discussion of the potential for \emph{ex-ante} return predictability is provided in Supplementary Appendix~\ref{App:ExAntePredict}.}
+Notably, once late-stage odds movements are included, the coefficient on final odds decreases in magnitude from \(\hat{\beta}=-0.0014\) in Column~(1) to \(\hat{\beta}=-0.0010\) in Column~(2).
+This attenuation suggests that part of the negative association between final odds and realized returns is related to late-stage odds dynamics, rather than to the final odds level alone.

-Columns~(3)--(5) extend the analysis by considering longer windows prior to post time: 10, 15, and 20 minutes, respectively.
-For each window, the odds change rate is defined as \( \Delta R_{i,[-\tau,0]}/R_{i,-\tau} \equiv (R_{i}^{\ast} - R_{i,-\tau}) / R_{i,-\tau} \), where $R_{i,-\tau}$ denotes the interim odds observed $\tau$ minutes before post time.
-The estimated coefficients on these odds-change variables are smaller in magnitude for longer windows, suggesting that odds movements occurring closer to post time carry stronger predictive content for expected returns, whereas earlier movements are less systematically related to outcomes.